-Fifteen participants completed our survey answering questions about all 60 questions, taking a median of 40 minutes.
-Figure \ref{fig:survey_results} summarizes the results of the student survey comparing human-written and machine-generated questions.
-Panel A compares between the level of difficulty of human-written questions and questions generated by our approach for each course based on the student ratings.
-The plot shows the means of the difficulty ratings between 1 (easiest) and 5 (hardest), and their $95\%$ confidence intervals.
+Fifteen participants completed our survey, answering questions about all 60 questions, taking a median of 40 minutes.
+Figure \ref{fig:survey-results} summarizes the results of the student survey comparing human-written and machine-generated questions.
+Panel A compares the difficulty level of human-written questions and the machine-generated questions for each course based on the student ratings.
+The plot shows the means of the difficulty ratings between 1 (easiest) and 5 (hardest) and their $95\%$ confidence intervals.
 Panel B shows the percentage of human-written and machine-generated questions rated by students as appropriate or not appropriate for the courses.
 Panel C shows the percentage of human-written questions rated as human-written or machine-generated (left) and the percentage of machine-generated questions rated as human-written or machine-generated (right).

-Summarizing the student survey results: \begin{itemize} \item Survey participants rated our machine-generated questions and human-written questions to be at a similar level of difficulty within confidence intervals. \item Survey participants rated human-written questions slightly more appropriate for the courses than machine-generated ones. \item Survey participants rated human-written questions slightly more likely to be human-written as shown in the left side of Panel C. Survey participants rated machine-generated questions equally likely to be machine-generated and human-written as shown in the right side of Panel C. \end{itemize}
+Summarizing the student survey results: \begin{itemize}[itemsep=0em] \item Survey participants rated our machine-generated and human-written questions to be similar in difficulty within confidence intervals. \item Survey participants rated human-written questions slightly more appropriate for the courses than machine-generated ones. \item Survey participants rated human-written questions more likely to be human-written as shown on the left side of Panel C. Survey participants rated machine-generated questions equally likely to be machine-generated and human-written as shown on the right side of Panel C. \end{itemize}